-- we or our licensors were the first to make the inventions covered by each of our pending patent applications; - we or our licensors were the first to file patent applications for these inventions; - · others will not independently develop similar or alternative technologies or duplicate any of our technologies; - any patents issued to us or our licensors will provide a basis for commercially viable products, will provide us with any competitive advantages or will not be challenged by third parties; - we will develop additional proprietary technologies that are patentable; - we will file patent applications for new proprietary technologies promptly or at all; - · our patents will not expire prior to or shortly after commencing commercialization of a product; or - the patents of others will not have a negative effect on our ability to do business.
+- we or our licensors were the first to make the inventions covered by each of our pending patent applications; - we or our licensors were the first to file patent applications for these inventions; - others will not independently develop similar or alternative technologies or duplicate any of our technologies; - any patents issued to us or our licensors will provide a basis for commercially viable products, will provide us with any competitive advantages or will not be challenged by third parties; - we will develop additional proprietary technologies that are patentable; - we will file patent applications for new proprietary technologies promptly or at all; - our patents will not expire prior to or shortly after commencing commercialization of a product; or - the patents of others will not have a negative effect on our ability to do business.

 In addition, we cannot be assured that any of our pending patent applications will result in issued patents.
-In particular, we have filed patent applications in the European Patent Office and other countries outside the United States that have not been issued as patents.
+In particular, we have filed patent applications in the European Patent Office and other countries outside the U.S. that have not been issued as patents.
 These pending applications include, among others, the patent applications we license pursuant to a license agreement with Mount Sinai School of Medicine of New York University.
 If patents are not issued in respect of our pending patent applications, we may not be able to stop competitors from marketing similar products in Europe and other countries in which we do not have issued patents.

-The patents and patent applications that we own or have licensed relating to use of Amigal expire in 2018 in the United States and 2019 outside of the United States, and the foreign counterparts, if issued, would expire in 2019.
-Patents that we own or have licensed relating to Plicera expire between 2015 and 2016 in the United States and in 2015 outside of the United States for composition of matter, and in 2018 in the United States for methods of use.
-We currently have no issued patents or pending applications covering methods of using Plicera outside of the United States.
-Patents and patent applications that we own or have licensed relating to the use of AT2220 expire in 2018 in the United States.
-Further, we currently do not have composition of matter or method of use protection for AT2220 outside of the United States.
-Where we lack patent protection outside of the United States, we intend to seek orphan medicinal product designation and to rely on statutory data exclusivity provisions in jurisdictions outside the United States where such protections are available, including Europe.
-If we are unable to obtain such protection outside the United States, our competitors may be free to use and sell Plicera and/or AT2220 outside of the United States and there will be no liability for infringement or any other barrier to competition.
+The patents and patent applications that we own or have licensed relating to use of Amigal expire in 2018 in the U.S. and the foreign counterparts, if issued, would expire in 2019.
+Patents that we own or have licensed relating to Plicera expire between 2015 and 2016 in the U.S. and in 2015 outside of the U.S. for composition of matter, and in 2018 in the U.S. for methods of use.
+We currently have no issued patents or pending applications covering methods of using Plicera outside of the U.S. Patents and patent applications that we own or have licensed relating to the use of AT2220 expire in 2018 in the U.S. Further, we currently do not have composition of matter or method of use protection for AT2220 outside of the U.S. Where we lack patent protection outside of the U.S., we intend to seek orphan medicinal product designation and to rely on statutory data exclusivity provisions in jurisdictions outside the U.S. our competitors may be free to use and sell Plicera and/or AT2220 outside of the U.S. and there will be no liability for infringement or any other barrier to competition.
 The patent rights that we own or have licensed relating to our product candidates are limited in ways that may affect our ability to exclude third parties from competing against us if we obtain regulatory approval to market these product candidates.
 In particular: